Loading...

 GMAT exam skills are critical for business school success

-Because the GMAT exam measures skills that apply to graduate business programs—including critical thinking and reasoning—test takers develop those necessary skills as part of their test prep.
+Because the GMAT exam measures skills that apply to graduate business programs, test takers develop those necessary skills as part of their test prep.
 These skills are also key to success post-business school.
 In fact, MBA alumni surveyed by the Graduate Management Admission Council (GMAC) indicate that problem-solving and critical thinking are essential skills for advancing their career path in different job functions.

 Let’s take a deeper look by specific sections of the exam.
 Focusing on verbal reasoning helps you develop the skills needed to evaluate arguments.
-By preparing for the quantitative reasoning section, test takers re-learn and practice math concepts they may not have used in several years and refine their ability to analyze data and draw conclusions.
-Integrated reasoning prepares test takers to analyze data and evaluate the information presented, and the Analytical Writing Assessment requires test takers to communicate and analyze an argument via writing.
+By preparing for the quantitative reasoning section, test takers re-learn and practice math concepts they may not have used in several years and refine their ability to analyze data and draw conclusions, and integrated reasoning prepares test takers to analyze data and evaluate the information presented.

 These are core skills required for case analysis and success with the overall business school curricula